edvorg/lww-node/README.md

 ## List of improvements

 - use more relaxed replication technique in order to unload cluster
+- improve errors handling for incorrect request data
+- add authentication
+- add better in-cluster discovery algorithm (currently every node has to be run with static list of all other nodes)
+- add ssl certificates
 - add option to use external redis service (useful for --prod mode)
 - use different naming convetions for container based on mode (prod, staging, test)